-- (ii) that is not attached to any mechanical elements or equipment outside the boat or device, and that does not rely on any artificial flow of water to move; or - (d) any plant specifically designed for a sporting, professional stunt, theatrical or acrobatic purpose or activity; or - (e) a coin-operated or token-operated device that: - (i) is intended to be ridden, at the one time, by not more than 4 children who must be below the age of 10 years; and - (ii) is usually located in a shopping centre or similar public location; and - (iii) does not necessarily have an operator. - article means a manufactured item, other than a fluid or particle, that: - (a) is formed into a particular shape or design during manufacture; and - (b) has hazard properties and a function that are wholly or partly dependent on the shape or design. - asbestos means the asbestiform varieties of mineral silicates belonging to the serpentine or amphibole groups of rock forming minerals including the following: - (a) actinolite asbestos; - (b) grunerite (or amosite) asbestos (brown); - (c) anthophyllite asbestos; - (d) chrysotile asbestos (white); - (e) crocidolite asbestos (blue); - (f) tremolite asbestos; - (g) a mixture that contains 1 or more of the minerals referred to in paragraphs (a) to (f). - asbestos containing material (ACM) means any material or thing that, as part of its design, contains asbestos. - asbestos-contaminated dust or debris (ACD) means dust or debris that has settled within a workplace and is, or is assumed to be, contaminated with asbestos.
+- (ii) that is not attached to any mechanical elements or equipment outside the boat or device, and that does not rely on any artificial flow of water to move; or - (d) any plant specifically designed for a sporting, professional stunt, theatrical or acrobatic purpose or activity; or - (e) a coin-operated or token-operated device that: - (i) is intended to be ridden, at the one time, by not more than 4 children who must be below the age of 10 years; and - (ii) is usually located in a shopping centre or similar public location; and - (iii) does not necessarily have an operator.

+article means a manufactured item, other than a fluid or particle, that:

+- (a) is formed into a particular shape or design during manufacture; and - (b) has hazard properties and a function that are wholly or partly dependent on the shape or design.

+asbestos-see section 197A of the Act.

+asbestos containing material (ACM)-see section 197A of the Act.

+asbestos-contaminated dust or debris (ACD) means dust or debris that has settled within a workplace and is, or is assumed to be, contaminated with asbestos.